BahodirovaS/Take4/Passenger/README.md

 - [FIXED]buttons for different screens overflow words
 - [FIXED]show banner to set up wallet before allowing drivers to be active
 - [FIXED]the car icon on the map for the driver is ginormous, make it smaller

-- scheduled ride accept button is crashing the app
+- [FIXED]scheduled ride accept button is crashing the app

 - see if you can use address strings instead of points when clicking "navigate"